 Uncompromised, Unflinching Counsel

-At The Veteran’s Advocate, we’re not afraid to make the case that needs to be made and we’re not afraid to tell the government it’s wrong.
+At The Veteran’s Advocate, we’re not afraid to make the case that needs to be made and we’re not afraid to tell the VA it’s wrong.
 Most people don’t realize it but good JAGs understand their role is as much about keeping Command in check as it is about advocating for Command.
-Because a JAG’s client is the service department itself and not any individual commander, good JAGs aren’t afraid to tell their bosses “no” and that the government needs to change its position or course of action.
-Good JAGs support and sustain the rule of law and the constitution, above all else.
+Good JAGs aren’t afraid to tell their bosses “no.” Good JAGs support and sustain the rule of law and the constitution, above all else.

-Your attorneys at The Veteran’s Advocate embraced that role through their active-duty and reserve component years as JAGs with the U.S. Air Force—and they continue with that approach today in private practice.
+Lt.
+Col. (ret) Aaron Drake embraced that role through his active-duty and reserve component years as a JAG with the U.S. Air Force—and he continues with that approach today as he advocates for Veterans at the VA.

-The government must follow federal law and regulation and accordingly must provide service members due process of law in granting or denying statutory entitlements.
-For the government to do anything less is an abuse of discretion and The Veteran’s Advocate WILL MAKE THAT CASE on your behalf.
+The VA must follow federal law and regulation and accordingly must provide Veterans due process of law in granting or denying statutory entitlements.
+For the VA to do anything less is an abuse of discretion and The Veteran’s Advocate WILL MAKE THAT CASE on your behalf.

 We can’t guarantee success—but we absolutely guarantee we will deliver the zealous, passionate, effective advocacy you deserve.